 KIOXIA-CORPORATION

-Kioxia is a world leader in memory solutions, dedicated to the development, production and sale of flash memory and solid state drives (SSDs).
+Kioxia is a world leader in memory solutions, dedicated to the development, production and sale of flash memory and solid-state drives (SSDs).
 In April 2017, its predecessor Toshiba Memory was spun off from Toshiba Corporation, the company that invented NAND flash memory in 1987.
-The company pioneers cutting-edge memory solutions and services that enrich people's lives and expand society's horizons.
+Kioxia is committed to uplifting the world with memory by offering products, services and systems that create choice for customers and memory-based value for society.
 Kioxia's innovative 3D flash memory technology, BiCS FLASH™, is shaping the future of storage in high-density applications, including advanced smartphones, PCs, SSDs, automotive and data centers.

 Link: